Denitrifying bacteria

+The reducing power can be supplied by organic carbon compounds (termed "heterotrophic denitrification") or inorganic substances such as hydrogen, reduced iron, or sulfur species (termed "autotrophic denitrification").
+Some microbes can use either organic or inorganic sources of reducing power (termed "mixotrophs").

 Diversity of denitrifying bacteria

 There is a great diversity in biological traits.
 Denitrifying bacteria have been identified in over 50 genera with over 125 different species and are estimated to represent 10-15% of bacteria population in water, soil and sediment.